Common Transfer File (CTF)

 When a pupil moves to Scotland, overseas or an independent school then MMMMMMM should be used, this enables the CTF to be stored securely and be made available if s/he returns to a maintained school.

 If a pupil moves to a Service Children’s Education (MoD) school (‘Forces school’), a file can and should be sent to the school in the normal way.
 The LA number of MoD is 702.
-The school’s DfE or Estab number is available on Edubase for English schools and from the address list of schools for Welsh schools.
+The school’s DfE or Establishment number is available on Edubase for English schools and from the address list of schools for Welsh schools.
 If there is doubt as to which MoD school a pupil is transferring, a file can be sent to MoD using 702LLLL as the destination.